Boyfriend Material: Oliver's friends

+Reception

 Entertainment Weekly, Business Insider, and Bustle all named Boyfriend Material one of the Best Romance Novels of 2020.
 The novel was nominated for the Goodreads Choice Award for Best Romance, coming in fifth place.

 A Publishers Weekly review called it "a triumph" and said that "Hall breathes new life into the fake dating trope with this effervescent queer rom-com."

+Olivia Waite, from The New York Times, called the series, "...terrifically funny.
+Not just tonally upbeat in the way of many so-called rom-coms, but text-your-friends, chortle-'til-you-cry funny."

+Sequels

-The novel's sequel, titled Husband Material, was released in August of 2022.
-An untitled third novel following different characters from the same story will complete the trilogy.
+The novel's sequel, titled Husband Material, was released in August 2022.
+A third novel, entitled Father Material, will be released in March 2026, completing the trilogy.

+10 Things That Never Happened, a spin-off novel following different characters, including one who was introduced in Husband Material, was released in October 2023.